EmuMan/overwatch-emupatch/README.md

 ## Changes

 All of the changes listed below can be toggled through the workshop settings to fit your preferences.
+Changes marked with a (*) must instead be modified in their respective hero settings.

+### D.Va

+- Defense Matrix usage rate increased by 15% (*)

 ### Orisa

-- Can now be mounted like a horse with the Interact key, and dismounted with the Crouch key (off by default)
+- Can now be mounted like a horse with the Interact key, and dismounted with the Crouch key
+- Movement speed increased by 30% while not using Fortify
+- Damage falloff added to Fusion Driver, starting at 10 meters (11 damage) and stopping at 30 meters (5 damage)
+- Protective Barrier health decreased from 600 to 500 hit points
+- Protective Barrier cooldown decreased from 6 to 5 seconds

 ### Reinhardt

 - Charge can now be ended early by pressing the Charge key a second time
+- Fire Strike now has two charges
+- Fire Strike damage decreased from 100 to 80
 - Reinhardt will now always be full throttling forwards, regardless of user input (off by default)

+### Roadhog

+- Take a Breather damage reduction reduced from 50% to 40%
+- Chain Hook damage increased from 30 to 40
+- Scrap Gun pellet damage decreased from 6.6 to 6
+- Scrap Gun rate of fire decreased by 20%

+### Sigma

+- Experimental Barrier health decreased from 700 to 600 hit points
+- Experimental Barrier recharge rate increased from 80 to 100 hit points per second (*)

 ### Winston

 - Primal Rage max health increased from 1000 to 1500
+- Jump Pack cooldown decreased from 6 to 5 seconds outside of Primal Rage

+### Wrecking Ball

+- Quad Cannons clip size reduced from 80 to 70

+### Zarya

+- Projected Barrier now has two charges (but only one Projected Barrier may be active at a time)

 ### Doomfist